-Even ingesting small amounts of methamphetamine can lead to many of the same health problems and side effects that other stimulants like cocaine and amphetamines introduce.
+Even ingesting small amounts of methamphetamine can lead to many health problems and side effects that other stimulants like cocaine and amphetamines introduce.
 These short-term side effects include:

 Methamphetamine is a powerful and highly addictive stimulant that affects the central nervous system (CNS).
 It can be smoked, snorted, swallowed (in pill form), or injected (after being dissolved in water or alcohol).
 It quickly boosts dopamine levels.
 The high is very short and intense, leading to a 'binge and crash' pattern.

 Transnational criminal organizations in Mexico make most methamphetamine in the United States.
 This form of meth is extremely pure, potent, and cheap.
 The drug is often made in small meth labs with inexpensive over-the-counter ingredients.

 These ingredients include pseudoephedrine, a common substance used in cold medicines.
 Toxic materials also used to make meth may consist of benzene, brake or drain cleaner, lithium, cat litter, and lye.